odoo/documentation/content/applications/finance/payment_providers/asiapay.rst

    | Click on :guilabel:`Test` to check if the webhook is working correctly.
 #.
 Click on :guilabel:`Update` to finalize the configuration.

-.. _payment_acquirers/asiapay/configure_odoo:
+.. _payment_providers/asiapay/configure_odoo:

 Configuration on Odoo
 =====================

-#. :ref:`Navigate to the payment acquirer AsiaPay <payment_acquirers/add_new>` and change its state
+#. :ref:`Navigate to the payment provider AsiaPay <payment_providers/add_new>` and change its state
    to :guilabel:`Enabled`.
 #. | In the :guilabel:`Credentials` tab, fill the :guilabel:`Merchant ID`, :guilabel:`Currency`, and
-     :guilabel:`Secure Hash Secret` with the values you saved at the step :ref:`payment_acquirers/asiapay/configure_dashboard`.
+     :guilabel:`Secure Hash Secret` with the values you saved at the step :ref:`payment_providers/asiapay/configure_dashboard`.
-   | By default, the payment acquirer AsiaPay is configured to verify the secret hash with the hash
+   | By default, the payment provider AsiaPay is configured to verify the secret hash with the hash
      function `SHA1`.
 If a different function is :ref:`set on your account
-     <payment_acquirers/asiapay/configure_dashboard>`, activate the :ref:`developer mode
+     <payment_providers/asiapay/configure_dashboard>`, activate the :ref:`developer mode
      <developer-mode>` and set the same value to the field :guilabel:`Secure Hash Function` in Odoo.
 #.
 Configure the rest of the options to your liking.

 .. seealso::
-   - :doc:`../payment_acquirers`
+   - :doc:`../payment_providers`